 + PRO: Free primary and secondary education

-Public primary and secondary education is free for all residents in Turkey, but the language of tuition in public schools is Turkish.
+Public primary and secondary education is free for all residents in Turkey.
+The language of tuition in public schools is Turkish, however, making this a viable choice only if children are young enough to pick up a new language easily or can already speak Turkish.

-International schools teach in English, but space is limited.
-Expat parents planning to move to Turkey should secure a spot as soon as possible.
+There are international schools in Turkey that teach in English or other foreign languages, but space is limited and fees tend to be high.
+Expat parents planning to move to Turkey should secure a spot as soon as possible and ensure their budget can accommodate the costs involved.

 Getting around in Turkey